alliyah-fm/alliyah-fm/README.md

 ## Hi there!

 I am a first-year undergrad at University of Illinois Chicago.
-I am currently exploring the world of CS to figure out what area interests me the most.
+I have 3+ years of computer science education.
+Actively exploring the world of CS to figure out what areas interests me the most.
+NSF S-STEM Scholar.
+SparkHacks 2025 Winner (Crowd Favorite).

+Languages: C++, C, Python, JavaScript

 <!--
 This is commented out!